OgarProject/Ogar/README.md

  - Mass [Name] [Number]
    * Sets the mass of all cells belonging to players that match [Name] to [Number].
  - Playerlist
-   * Shows a list of connected players, the amount of cells they have, total mass, and their position.
+   * Shows a list of connected players, their IP, the amount of cells they have, total mass, and their position.
  - Pause
    * Pauses/Unpauses the game.
  - Status
-   * Shows the amount of players currently connected and the current gamemode.
+   * Shows the amount of players currently connected, time elasped, memory usage (memory used/memory allocated), and the current gamemode.
+ - Tp [Name] [X position] [Y position]
+   * Teleports all players named [Name] to the specificed coordinates.
+ - Unban [IP]
+   * Unbans the specified IP.
  - Virus [X position] [Y position] [Mass]
    * Spawns a virus cell at those coordinates.
 If a mass value is not specified, then the server will default to "virusStartMass" in the config.